Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 cd coral-server
 ```

-To run crewai agent, please switch to this branch:
+**To run crewai agent, please switch to this branch:**
 ```bash
 git checkout coral-server-crewai
 ```
+If your multi-agents system includes crewai agent, **ALL** agents should be run on this server!

 Run the server
 ```bash